fletchmakes/speedcat/README.md

 # SPEEDCAT
 A game all about collecting coins and being faster than your friends!
+Play now on itch.io: https://fletchmakesstuff.itch.io/speedcat

 ![](./assets/social/showcase.gif)